OchirErkhembayar/clox/README.md

 ## Source -> **SCANNER** -> Tokens -> **COMPILER** -> Bytecode chunk -> **VIRTUAL MACHINE** -> execution

+## Operation (executing a single expression)

+### 1. Initialisation
+- Open the file and measure its length and get a buffer to that file
+- Initialise a **chunk** to store the bytecodes
+- Compile the source code into bytes

+### 2. Compilation
+- Initialise the scanner
+- Advance once, consume the first token
+- Advance again, consume the second token
+- Check the ParseFn associated with the second token
+  - The second token must be a binary operator since we're

 ## Chapter 14
 ### Chunks of bytecode